From the streets to the courtroom: Thanksgiving has a whole new meaning for one attorney

 After being accepted at the University of Maine School of Law, Shianne was finally able to move into an apartment.
 She also tapped into resources such as emergency funds provided by the school and services at the Preble Street Resource Center.

 Because of the stigma, Shianne rarely shared that she spent years living on the street.
-This past summer though, she celebrated becoming a licensed attorney on social media, in a post that has since received more than 600 hundred likes.
+This past summer, though, she celebrated on social media that she had become a licensed attorney in a post that has since received more than 600 likes.

-"The stigma is really hard because it's so pressing but it's so important to put that to the side, speak up for yourself let it be known, what you want and what you need," Bowlin explained.
+"The stigma is really hard because it's so pressing, but it's so important to put that to the side, speak up for yourself [and] let it be known, what you want and what you need," Bowlin explained.

-For housing and shelter information in your community from the Maine Department of Health and Human Resources, go here.
+For housing and shelter information in your community from the Maine Department of Health and Human Resources, click here.

-For information on homeless resources and housing from the Maine State Housing Authority.
+For information on homeless resources and housing from the Maine State Housing Authority, click here.